A Brief History of Buffalo Plaid

 WHEN AND WHERE SHOULD YOU WEAR BUFFALO PLAID?

 You can rest assured that a buffalo check shirt is something that won’t go out of style.
 Whether you’re a rugged outdoorsman or a city dweller in search of some extra warmth, this is a look that you can certainly work with as the weather gets colder.
-At flagandanthem.com we have the buffalo plaid Harrells Shirt available for those seeking this quintessential look!
+At flagandanthem.com we have the buffalo plaid flannel shirts available for those seeking this quintessential look!

 WHAT ARE SOME EXAMPLES OF BUFFALO PLAID?

-The Harrells Shirt has been one of our top sellers throughout our young history dating back to the Fall of 2016.
-It has become a staple in our line and is now available in four different colors: choose between black, maroon, red, and blue on our shirts page.
+Our shirts has been one of our top sellers throughout our young history dating back to the Fall of 2016.
+It has become a staple in our line and is now available in four different colors: choose between black, red, and blue on our shirts page.
 Purchase one or all four colors of the classic pattern to wear throughout the Fall and Winter.
-The Harrells Shirt is created from a super soft cotton flannel material that will be sure to keep you warm on those cold days ahead.
+Our shirts are created from a super soft cotton flannel material that will be sure to keep you warm on those cold days ahead.
 Whether it’s worn as an outer layer during a brisk day or under a heavy coat on a frigid night, you’ll certainly be comfortable in this soft and toasty shirt.

 WHY IS IT CALLED BUFFALO PLAID?